 CPL is the evaluation of experience based learning for college credit by a UAS faculty member.
 Experiences relevant to CPL include theoretical and current learning that relates or is equivalent to Student Learning Outcomes (SLO) of a specific UAS course.
-Please find a link to SLOs at UAS http://www.uas.alaska.edu/provost/studentoutcomes.html

 Credit by Exam: UAS offers and accepts a number of credit-by-exam options.
 These exams are accepted or offered based upon academic policy and accreditation standards.
 Total of all credit by exam (including CPL-Portfolio) credit may not exceed 25% of total program requirements.
 A maximum of 30 semester credit hours taken through standardized exams will be accepted by UAS toward a bachelor's degree, 15 semester credit hours will be accepted toward an associate's degree, and 9 semester credit hours will be accepted toward an undergraduate certificate and 3 credits toward Occupational Endorsement Certificates.
-Credit By Exams include: Advanced Placement Credit through College Entrance Examination Board (CEEB), Placement for ACT (English) or SAT (Verbal), College Level Examination Program (CLEP), and DSST exams.
+Credit by Exams include: Advanced Placement Credit through College Entrance Examination Board (CEEB), Placement for ACT (English) or SAT (Verbal), College Level Examination Program (CLEP), and DSST exams.
 Please refer to UAS Academic catalog for further information regarding credit by exam options.